 - Acoustic emissions in specialist condition monitoring applications.

-- Develop condition monitoring techniques which separate deterministic machine behaviour under widely fluctuating conditions, while at the same time are robust enough for in-field implementation.
+- Develop condition monitoring techniques for rotating machines under varying operating conditions, which are robust enough for in-field implementation.

 - Develop enhanced methodologies for turbomachine blade tip time of arrival measurements and blade damage diagnostics.

-- Optimising of on-line condition monitoring and inspection techniques in turbogenerators and transformers.
+- Optimising on-line condition monitoring and inspection techniques in turbogenerators and transformers.

 - Develop computational models for turbo-generator rotor and journal bearing dynamic behaviour.
 These models will be used to establish diagnostic and prognostic models for linking anomalies in the measured rotor response to developing faults which could be observed with existing standard instrumentation and sophisticated signal processing techniques.

 - New diagnostics methods for specialised problems such as slew bearings, or fluctuating load and speed gearboxes.